-This article about how to beat the winter blues was updated by the Great British Mag content team on 2 February, 2021.
+This article was updated by the Great British Mag content team on 12 January 2022

 In the UK the winter months are cold, dark and rainy and the persistent lack of sunlight can make people feel sad, tired and irritable.
 This is known as seasonal depression or Seasonal Affective Disorder (SAD – yes, that really is the abbreviation).
 Brits sometimes call it the “winter blues” because “feeling blue” is slang for feeling sad.

 What are the symptoms of the seasonal depression?

 Everyone experiences seasonal depression differently.
 For some it just means feeling a little gloomy; for others it can be debilitating.
 Some common symptoms are: